Contributors

 - Senior Attorney

-Joseph A. Peterson leads Plunkett Cooney’s Tax Law Practice Group and is a member of the firm’s Business Transactions & Planning Practice Group, where he counsels businesses, individuals and nonprofit organizations ...
+Joseph A. Peterson leads Plunkett Cooney’s Tax Law Practice Group and is a member of the firm’s Business Transactions & Planning Practice Group, where he counsels businesses, individuals and nonprofit organizations on a range ...

 - Partner